raspberrypilearning/brain-game/en/step_7.md

 --- /task ---

-If you want to show the tick and the cross for a longer or shorter time, you only need to make one change to your code.
+Because of the custom `animate`{:class="blockmoreblocks"} block, you now only need to make one change to your code if you want to show the 'Result' sprite's costumes a longer or shorter time.

 --- task ---

-Change your code so that the tick or cross displays for 2 seconds.
+Change your code so that the 'tick' or 'cross' costumes display for 2 seconds.

 --- /task ---

 --- task ---
-Instead of just showing and hiding the tick and the cross, you could change your animation function, so that the graphics fade in.
+Instead of `showing`{:class="blocklooks"} and `hiding`{:class="blocklooks"} the 'tick' or 'cross' costumes, you could change your `animate`{:class="blockmoreblocks"} block so that the costumes fade in.

 ![Result sprite](images/result-sprite.png)